ymdatta/DollarBot/README.md

   A successful run will display the message: "TeleBot: Started polling."

-5. In the Telegram app, search for your bot using its username, open it, and type /start or /menu to begin using DollarBot for expense tracking!
+5. In the Telegram app, search for your bot using its username, open it, and type /start or /menu to begin using MoneyManager for expense tracking!

 ### Testing